RobMeades/ioc-client/README.md

 ```
 sudo systemctl disable dphys-swapfile
 ```
+Oh, and if you installed `noip` as described in the `DNS` section above, you will need to move its configuration file into the `rw` area as otherwise `noip` will fail to start.
+Do this with:

+`sudo cp /usr/local/etc/no-ip2.conf /rw/no-ip2.conf`

+...then edit the `ExecStart` entry in the file `/etc/systemd/system/noip.service` to become:

+`ExecStart=/usr/local/bin/noip2 -c /rw/no-ip2.conf`

 Now take a deep breath and reboot.
 If the system doesn't boot to a terminal log-in prompt, try attaching a screen and watching for what fails during boot, maybe taking a video of the text scrolling up the screen with your mobile phone (as the vital failed thing might scroll off the top).
 You might be able to get away with attaching a keyboard to recover but, if not, go back to your backup and try again, remembering that things may have changed in Raspbian over time and so further research may be required to get this right.
 Try performing the steps above individually, starting from the last one and working backwards, rebooting after each one to determine what's up.
 Try not setting the partitions to `ro` and looking at what is failing to mount at boot with `journal -b`.
 If you suspect that you've not captured all the things that need to be moved to `tmpfs`, install the `iostat` utility with `sudo apt-get install sysstat` and then run something like `iostat -m` to find out whether anything has been writing to the SD card (`mmcblk0`); you want the `MB_wrtn` entry to show `0`.
 Unfortunately it is not possible to get a per-process view of what wrote to disk as the Raspbian kernel is not built with `auditd` support, so from here on trial/error and Google are your friends.

-If you ever need to write to disk, update any packages, etc., remount `root` as writeable with:
+If you ever need to write to disk, update any packages, etc., you can easily remount `root` as writeable with:

 `sudo mount -o remount,rw /`